 (e) Reporting Requirements.
-The CAISO will report the portion of the 15-minute energy schedule and the portion of 5-minute energy dispatch that is associated with energy imports to CAISO for all EIM Participating Resources as part of the Real-Time Market results publication.
+The CAISO will report to each EIM Participating Resource Scheduling Coordinator the portion of the FMM Energy Schedule and the portion of RTD Energy Dispatch that is associated with Energy deemed to have been imported to the CAISO Balancing Authority Area from all EIM Resources as part of the Real-Time Market results publication from each of its EIM Resources.

-29.33 Hour-Ahead Process.
-Hour-Ahead Processes for the EIM shall be governed by Section 33.
+29.33 [Not Used.]

 29.34 EIM Operations

 (a) In General.
-The CAISO shall operate the EIM according to Section 34, as supplemented by this Section 29.34.
+Except as provided in Section 29.34, Section 34 will govern the operation of the Real-Time Market within the EIM Area .

 (b) Applicability.
-EIM Entity Scheduling Coordinators and EIM Participating Resource Scheduling Coordinators will submit schedules and other necessary data to the CAISO for use in the EIM pursuant to this Section 29.34 and not pursuant to Section 34.
+EIM Entity Scheduling Coordinators and EIM Participating Resource Scheduling Coordinators will submit EIM Base Schedules and other necessary information to the CAISO for use in the Real-Time Market pursuant to Section 29.34 and not pursuant to Section 34.

 (c) Submission Deadlines.
-If an EIM Entity Scheduling Coordinator or EIM Participating Resource Scheduling Coordinator fails to submit a schedule according to the timelines established in this Section 29.34, the CAISO will not accept the schedule or use it in the EIM.
+If an EIM Entity Scheduling Coordinator or EIM Participating Resource Scheduling Coordinator fails to submit an EIM Base Schedule according to the timelines established in this Section 29.34, the CAISO will not accept the EIM Base Schedule or use it in the Real-Time Market.

 (d) Demand Forecast.

 (1) In General.
-In accordance with procedures set forth in the Business Practice Manual, the CAISO shall develop short-term and mid-term forecasts by Demand Forecast Zone within each EIM Entity Balancing Authority Area, separately from the CAISO Balancing Authority Area.
+In accordance with procedures set forth in the Business Practice Manual for the Energy Imbalance Market, the CAISO shall develop short-term and mid-term Demand Forecasts by Demand Forecast zone within each EIM Entity Balancing Authority Area, separately from the CAISO Balancing Authority Area.

 (2) Short Term Forecast.
-The short-term forecast shall produce a value every five minutes for the duration of the CAISO’s dispatch horizon, which has five-minute granularity and extends several dispatch intervals out through a 4.5-hour horizon.
+The CAISO’s short-term Demand Forecast for an EIM Entity Balancing Authority Area shall produce a value every five minutes for the duration of the CAISO’s Dispatch horizon, which has five-minute granularity and extends several Dispatch Intervals.

 (3) Mid-Term Forecast.
-The mid-term forecast shall produce hourly values for the next hour through the next 7 days.
+The CAISO’s mid-term Demand Forecast for an EIM Entity Balancing Authority Area shall produce hourly values for the next hour through the next 7 days.

-(4) EIM Entity SC Demand Forecast.
+(4) EIM Entity Scheduling Coordinator Demand Forecast.

 (A) In General.
-An EIM Entity Scheduling Coordinator may opt to provide a non-binding demand forecast, net of behind-the-meter generation that is not registered as a resource, as part of the hourly base schedules.
+An EIM Entity Scheduling Coordinator may opt to provide a non-binding Demand Forecast, net of behind-the-meter Generation that is not registered as an EIM Resource, as part of the hourly EIM Base Schedules.

 (B) Timing and Scope.
-The EIM Entity Scheduling Coordinator must provide any such forecasts by 10:00 a.m. for the next 7 days.
+The EIM Entity Scheduling Coordinator must provide any such Demand Forecasts by 10:00 a.m. for the next 7 days.

 (C) Updates.
-The EIM Entity Scheduling Coordinator must update any such forecast for each operating hour and the following 6 to 10 hours and submit the update to the CAISO no later than 75 minutes prior to the start of that operating hour, as part of its hourly base schedule submission.
+The EIM Entity Scheduling Coordinator must update any such Demand Forecast for each Operating Hour and the following 6 to 10 hours and submit the update to the CAISO no later than 75 minutes prior to the start of that Operating Hour, as part of its hourly EIM Base Schedule submission.

 (D) Effect on Bid Requirement.
-If the EIM Entity Demand Forecast is less than the CAISO Demand Forecast, then the EIM Resource Plan must include sufficient bids to cover the difference in demand forecasts.
+If the EIM Entity Demand Forecast is less than the CAISO Demand Forecast, then the EIM Entity’s EIM Resource Plan must include sufficient Bids to cover the difference in Demand Forecasts.

 (5) Posting.
-Between 6:00 p.m. of the seventh day prior to the start of the operating day and 6:00 p.m. of the day prior to the operating day, the CAISO shall post and update hourly demand forecasts by Demand Forecast Zone.
+Between 6:00 p.m. of the seventh day prior to the start of the Operating Day and 6:00 p.m. of the day prior to the Operating Day, the CAISO shall post and update hourly Demand Forecasts by Demand Forecast zone.

 (e) EIM Resource Plan.

 (1) In General.
-By 10:00 a.m. preceding the Operating Day, the EIM Entity Scheduling Coordinators on behalf of non-participating resources and EIM Participating Resource Scheduling Coordinators on behalf of EIM Participating Resources, must submit all applicable components of the EIM Resource Plan as set forth in Section 29.34(d)(4).
+By 10:00 a.m. of the day preceding the Operating Day, the EIM Entity Scheduling Coordinators on behalf of non-participating resources and EIM Participating Resource Scheduling Coordinators on behalf of EIM Participating Resources, must submit all applicable components of the EIM Resource Plan as set forth in Section 29.34(e)(4).